Arpita1607067/IoT-Based-Health-Monitoring/README.md

 # IoT-Based-Health-Monitoring
-Design and Development of an IoT-Enabled Health Condition Monitoring Kit Now-a-days, health monitoring system plays the critical role by the observation of health conditions and detecting early vital sings of disease or ill-condition.
+Design and Development of an IoT-Enabled Health Condition Monitoring Kit.

+Now-a-days, health monitoring system plays the critical role by the observation of health conditions and detecting early vital sings of disease or ill-condition.
 In this paper, we proposed a health condition monitoring kit